-- (1) Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR or "L" or Prime rate or "P".
+(1)Represents floating rate instruments that accrue interest at a predetermined spread relative to an index, typically the applicable LIBOR, or "L", Secured Overnight Financing Rate or "SOFR", or Prime rate or "P".
 The spread may change based on the type of rate used.
-The terms in the Schedule of Investments disclose the actual interest rate in effect as of the reporting period.
-LIBOR loans are typically indexed to a 30-day, 60-day, 90-day or 180-day LIBOR rate (1M L, 2M L, 3M L, or 6M L, respectively), at the borrower's option.
-All securities are subject to a LIBOR or Prime rate floor where a spread is provided, unless noted.
-The spread provided includes PIK interest and other fee rates, if any. - (2) Valued based on PSSL's accounting policy. - (3) Non-U.S. company or principal place of business outside the United States. - (4) Non-income producing security.
+The terms in the Consolidated Schedule of Investments disclose the actual interest rate in effect as of the reporting period.
+LIBOR loans are typically indexed to a 30-day, 60-day, 90-day or 180-day SOFR rate (1M S, 2M S, 3M S, or 6M S, respectively), at the borrower's option.
+All securities are subject to a SOFR or Prime rate floor where a spread is provided, unless noted.
+The spread provided includes PIK interest and other fee rates, if any.
+(2)Valued based on PSSL's accounting policy.